Tinkerforge/doc/source/Hardware/Bricks/Master_Brick.rst

-To test your Master Brick you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For an installation guide click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
+To test your Master Brick you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
-The former is a bridge between the Bricks/Bricklets and the programming language API bindings (you need this in any case if you want to use the Bricks/Bricklets).
+The former is a bridge between the Bricks/Bricklets and the programming language API bindings.
 The latter is only for testing purposes.

 Connect the Brick to the PC over USB.
-You should see a tab named "Master Brick" in the Brick Viewer after you pressed "connect", select it.
+You should see a tab named "Master Brick" in the Brick Viewer after you pressed "connect".
+Select it.

 .. image:: /Images/Bricks/master_brickv.jpg
    :scale: 100 %